lamastex/scalable-data-science/_sds/3/x.md

 # Module 02 (3 hp)
 ## Distributed Deep Learning: Introduction to the theory and implementation of distributed deep learning.

-**Prerequisites:** Passing Module 01 with active course participation.
+**Prerequisites:** Passing Module 01 with active course participation and completion of Assignments.

 Classification and regression using generalised linear models, including different learning, regularization, and hyperparameters tuning techniques.
 The feedforward deep network as a fundamental network, and the advanced techniques to overcome its main challenges, such as overfitting, vanishing/exploding gradient, and training speed.
 Various deep neural networks for various kinds of data.
 For example, the CNN for scaling up neural networks to process large images, RNN to scale up deep neural models to long temporal sequences, and autoencoder and GANs.